 - You may only provide professional references, such as people you have directly reported to.
 We do not accept personal references.

 5. Job offer to the successful candidate

-- If your reference checks are positive and you are the successful candidate, the recruiter will make you a verbal offer.
+- If your reference checks are positive and you are the successful candidate, the recruiter reach out to discuss the offer details with you.